cekit/cekit/docs/handbook/redhat.rst

 In Red Hat environment we are using Brew to build our packages and artifacts.
 CEKit provides an integration layer with Brew and enables to use artifact directly from Brew.
-To enable this set :ref:`redhat configuration option <configuration:Red Hat environment>` to ``True`` (or use ``--redhat`` switch) and define plain artifacts which have ``md5`` checksum.
+To enable this set :ref:`redhat configuration option <handbook/configuration:Red Hat environment>` to ``True`` (or use ``--redhat`` switch) and define plain artifacts which have ``md5`` checksum.

 .. warning::